openlayers/ol-parcel/readme.md

     npx create-ol-app my-app --template parcel

-Then change into your new `my-app` directory and start a development server:
+Then change into your new `my-app` directory and start a development server (available at http://localhost:1234):

     cd my-app
     npm start